cvmiller/lxd_add_macvlan_host/README.md

     path: /
     pool: default
     type: disk
-name: enet
+name: macvlan
 used_by:
 - /1.0/instances/test
 - /1.0/instances/lxdware
 ```
-You would launch a container using the MACVLAN profile using `-p enet`
+You would launch a container using the MACVLAN profile using `-p macvlan`

 ```
-lxc launch -p enet images:alpine/3.16 test
+lxc launch -p macvlan images:alpine/3.16 test
 ```

 Your container should get IP addresses from your router (via DHCP and SLAAC), rather than having to hard code them.
 And your container should be able to ping the outside world (e.g. the internet)